aurelianbizo/faq_api/README.md

 ```
 2. /ask-question - Ask a Question
 This endpoint allows users to ask a question.
 It will match the question with the most similar FAQ question and return an answer.
 If no match is found, OpenAI will provide an answer.

-Method: POST

-Parameters:

-username: The username of the user.

-password: The password for the user.

-user_query: The question the user is asking.

 Example Request:
 ```bash